A chronology of key events:

 1956 - Sudan becomes independent.

-1958 - General Abboud leads military coup against the civilian government elected earlier in the year
+1958 - General Ibrahim Abboud leads military coup against the civilian government elected earlier in the year

 1962 - Civil war begins in the south, led by the Anya Nya movement.

-1964 - The "October Revolution" overthrows Abbud and an Islamist-led government is established
+1964 - The "October Revolution" overthrows Abboud and an Islamist-led government is established

-1971 - Sudanese Communist Party leaders executed after short-lived coup against Numeiry.
+1971 - Sudanese Communist Party leaders executed after short-lived coup against Mr Numeiri.

 1972 - Under the Addis Ababa peace agreement between the government and the Anya Nya, the south becomes a self-governing region.